 Meet Our Members

 Meet some of our active members here.
-To see all of the posted testimonials, click here.

 a world view

 I’ve been told that people join the Unitarian Universalist movement for one reason and stay for other reasons.
 That’s partly true for me, but the main reason I stay is the same reason I joined 20 years ago Read the full testimonial.